micmejia/bible-dump/NKJV/1 Samuel/1 Sam 6.md

 and the golden rats, _according to_ the number of all the cities of the Philistines _belonging_ to the five lords, _both_ fortified cities and country villages, even as far as the large _stone of_ Abel on which they set the ark of the Lord, _which stone remains_ to this day in the field of Joshua of Beth Shemesh.

 ###### 19
-Then He struck the men of Beth Shemesh, because they had looked into the ark of the Lord. [^d]He struck fifty thousand and seventy men of the people, and the people lamented because the Lord had struck the people with a great slaughter. ## The Ark at Kirjath Jearim
+Then He struck the men of Beth Shemesh, because they had looked into the ark of the Lord.
+He struck fifty thousand and seventy men of the people, and the people lamented because the Lord had struck the people with a great slaughter. ## The Ark at Kirjath Jearim

 ###### 20
 And the men of Beth Shemesh said, "Who is able to stand before this holy Lord God?
 And to whom shall it go up from us?"